Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 08.55.15 UTC
+- WIB: Rabu, 10 September 2025 10.00.12 UTC
-- WITA: Rabu, 10 September 2025 09.55.15 UTC
+- WITA: Rabu, 10 September 2025 11.00.12 UTC
-- WIT: Rabu, 10 September 2025 10.55.15 UTC
+- WIT: Rabu, 10 September 2025 12.00.12 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship